antybubbs/kaya/README.md

 The same host allow-list and HTTPS hardening can also be managed from **System Settings -> Site Administration -> Security** after setup.

 `FORWARDED_ALLOW_IPS` must contain only the IP address or CIDR of the proxy that connects directly to Kaya.
-Its secure default is `127.0.0.1`, suitable for direct LAN use.
+It secure default is `127.0.0.1`, suitable for direct LAN use.
 Docker proxy users normally set a dedicated Docker network CIDR; NetBird proxy users may use the proxy's single `100.x` address (or `100.64.0.0/10` only when all peers are trusted).
 For Cloudflare Tunnel, trust